-For purposes of the notes offered by this term sheet, the first and second paragraph of the section entitled "Use of Proceeds and Hedging" on page PS-48 of the accompanying product supplement no. 4-I are deemed deleted in their entirety.
+For purposes of the notes offered by this amended and restated pricing supplement, the first and second paragraph of the section entitled "Use of Proceeds and Hedging" on page PS-48 of the accompanying product supplement no. 4-I are deemed deleted in their entirety.
 Please refer instead to the discussion set forth above.